kitnil/awesome/README.md

 ## Ruby

+- [huginn](https://github.com/huginn/huginn) - Create agents that monitor and act on your behalf.
+Your agents are standing by!
 - [cookbook-elasticsearch](https://github.com/elastic/cookbook-elasticsearch) - Chef cookbook for Elasticsearch
 - [ansible-elasticsearch](https://github.com/elastic/ansible-elasticsearch) - Ansible playbook for Elasticsearch
 - [robe](https://github.com/dgutov/robe) - Code navigation, documentation lookup and completion for Ruby